VARoDeK/Algorithms/Cryptography/SHA256/Readme.md

 * The function takes input in form of character array.
 And the final result is stored in the variable.

+* The `sha256.c` contains all the function definitions.
+If you don't wanna use `make` command, compile the `sha256.c` without linking:
+`gcc -c sha256.c -o sha256.o`.
+This will create an object file.

+* Make another `c` file and include `sha256.h` in it.
+Then write you code of taking inut and showing result and all.
+The compile it :
+`gcc sha256.o your_file.c -o your_file`.

+* This structure was chosen so as if someone wanna build a C library.

+* The `Test.c` file has the code to take input from command line for my implementation.

 ---